Vanint/SADE-AgnosticLT/README.md

 ## Pretrained models
-* For the training on Places-LT, we follow previous method and use the pre-trained model at [this link](https://drive.google.com/drive/u/1/folders/1j7Nkfe6ZhzKFXePHdsseeeGI877Xu1yf).
+* For the training on Places-LT, we follow previous method and use [the pre-trained model](https://drive.google.com/drive/u/1/folders/1j7Nkfe6ZhzKFXePHdsseeeGI877Xu1yf).
-* Please download the checkpoint zip file.
+* Please download the checkpoint.
 Unzip and move the checkpoint files to /model/pretrained_model_places/.

 ## Script